ehsong/ehsong.github.io/_pages/fieldwork.md

 - Compiled secondary literature written in Mandarin

 **Shanghai (May 2025 - June 2025)**
-- Exploratory discussions with scholars on social science research environment in China; preliminary exchange with a community NGO on outsourcing
+- Exploratory discussions with scholars on social science research environment in China; preliminary exchange with a community NGO on outsourcing and grid management